atikuzzaman524/atikuzzaman524.github.io/_posts/2025-09-23-Basic-Structure-and-Syntax-of-C-Programming-Language.md

 layout: post
 title: Basic Structure and Syntax of C Programming Language
 date: 2025-09-23 22:30:00
-description: A comprehensive lab manual-style post on the structure and syntax of C language
+description: an example of a blog post with some code on the structure and syntax of C language
-tags: C-programming basics syntax lab-manual
+tags: C-programming
-categories: programming
+categories: sample-posts
 featured: true
 ---